MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/structs/partyvoicechattranscriptionreceivedstatechange.md

 The number of translations associated with the transcribed voice chat text.

 Translations will be provided if [PartyVoiceChatTranscriptionOptions::TranslateToLocalLanguage](../enums/partyvoicechattranscriptionoptions.md) had previously been specified via [PartyLocalChatControl::SetTranscriptionOptions()](../classes/PartyLocalChatControl/methods/partylocalchatcontrol_settranscriptionoptions.md) on a chat control local to this device.
-There may be more than one translation if multiple local chat controls have enabled translation and the local chat controls have specified different languages via either [PartyLocalDevice::CreateChatControl()](../classes/PartyLocalDevice/methods/partylocaldevice_createchatcontrol.md) or [PartyLocalChatControl::SetLanguage()](../classes/PartyLocalChatControl/methods/partylocalchatcontrol_setlanguage.md).
+There may be more than one translation if multiple local chat controls have enabled translation and the local chat controls have specified different languages via [PartyLocalDevice::CreateChatControl()](../classes/PartyLocalDevice/methods/partylocaldevice_createchatcontrol.md).
 In that case, the app can compare the ```languageCode``` field of each PartyTranslation in ```translations``` against the language code, obtained via [PartyLocalChatControl::GetLanguage()](../classes/PartyLocalChatControl/methods/partylocalchatcontrol_getlanguage.md), for each local chat control in ```receiverChatControls``` to determine the target local chat control for each translation.

 **`translations`** &nbsp; [PartyTranslation](partytranslation.md)*
 *array of size `translationCount`*

 An array containing the translations of the voice chat transcription string.

 Translations will be provided if [PartyVoiceChatTranscriptionOptions::TranslateToLocalLanguage](../enums/partyvoicechattranscriptionoptions.md) had previously been specified via [PartyLocalChatControl::SetTranscriptionOptions()](../classes/PartyLocalChatControl/methods/partylocalchatcontrol_settranscriptionoptions.md) on a chat control local to this device.
-There may be more than one translation if multiple local chat controls have enabled translation and the local chat controls have specified different languages via either [PartyLocalDevice::CreateChatControl()](../classes/PartyLocalDevice/methods/partylocaldevice_createchatcontrol.md) or [PartyLocalChatControl::SetLanguage()](../classes/PartyLocalChatControl/methods/partylocalchatcontrol_setlanguage.md).
+There may be more than one translation if multiple local chat controls have enabled translation and the local chat controls have specified different languages via [PartyLocalDevice::CreateChatControl()](../classes/PartyLocalDevice/methods/partylocaldevice_createchatcontrol.md).
 In that case, the app can compare the ```languageCode``` field of each PartyTranslation in ```translations``` against the language code, obtained via [PartyLocalChatControl::GetLanguage()](../classes/PartyLocalChatControl/methods/partylocalchatcontrol_getlanguage.md), for each local chat control in ```receiverChatControls``` to determine the target local chat control for each translation. <br /><br /> A translation corresponding to the language for each chat control in ```receiverChatControls``` that has enabled translation will be provided, even if the speaking chat control's language is the same as the local chat control's language.
 In such a case, the transcription and translation strings will be identical.

 ## Requirements